roundheadclassicowl/BERT4Rec/README.md

 # Introduction

-This repository implements models from the following two papers:
+This repository is for our ESE546 Course Project.
+We attempt to improve BERT4Rec model from the following paper.

 > **BERT4Rec: Sequential Recommendation with BERT (Sun et al.)**

-> **Variational Autoencoders for Collaborative Filtering (Liang et al.)**
+We incorparate the original BERT4Rec model with genre embeddings and user embedding respectivly.
+The model and performace is as follows.

-and lets you train them on MovieLens-1m and MovieLens-20m.
+The BERT4Rec model in this repo is based on the code from <a href="https://github.com/jaywonchung/BERT4Rec-VAE-Pytorch"> BERT4Rec-VAE-Pytorch</a>.
+And the baseline model is base on <a href="https://github.com/recommenders-team/recommenders/tree/main/"> Recommenders</a>

-# Usage
+# Models and Usage

 ## Overall